AdobeDocs/target-learn.en/help/mobile-v4/download-and-update-the-sample-app.md

 ---
+title: Download and Update the We.Travel Sample App
-title: Download the sample app and verify the mobile services SDK
+seo-title: Download the sample app and verify the mobile services SDK
 description: The We.Travel sample app is pre-implemented with the Adobe Mobile Services SDK v4.
+You just need to update it so it points to your own Experience Cloud Org and solution accounts.
+seo-description: The We.Travel sample app is pre-implemented with the Adobe Mobile Services SDK v4.
 You just need to update it so it points to your own Experience Cloud Org and solution accounts.
 feature: mobile
 kt: kt-3040
 audience: developer